How to complete a Swimming Time Trail (TT) and Swim Pacing Guidance

 To test your current CSS pace, you need to swim a 400 and 200 Time Trial within the same session.
 Ideally, get a friend or coach to time you and record your 50 splits and strokes per minute (SPM).
 Failing that, simply record the 400 and 200 times yourself.
 Once you have completed the TT, enter your 400 and 200 times into the ChiliTri swim calculator.

-Get your FREE swimming workouts for triathletes book here.
+Get your FREE swimming workouts and tips for triathletes book here.

 The Time Trail Session